askaani7/Vestarin/README.md

 Contract manager must call finishMinting after each crowdsale milestone!

 ### How to invest
-To purchase tokens investor should send ETH (more than minimum 0.1 EHT) to corresponding crowdsale contract.
+To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.
 Recommended GAS: 250000, GAS PRICE - 21 Gwei.

 ### Wallets with ERC20 support